How Unicef, AI, other global reports endorse Imran’s view against obscenity

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: “The objectification and sexualisation of girls in the media are linked to violence against women and girls worldwide,” says a 2021 Unicef report.
+ISLAMABAD: “The objectification and sexualization of girls in the media are linked to violence against women and girls worldwide,” says a 2021 Unicef report.

 According to the UN Crime Trend Statistics 2013, the UK has the highest incidence of rape, followed by the US and Brazil.
 “In absolute terms, the US has the most rape cases globally.
 Brazil is second on this measure, followed by India,” Times of India reported in 2018.